Judge limits evidence, refuses to move trial in Floyd death - WTMJ

 But Cahill, who has called the timing “unfortunate,” said he thought a delay would do nothing to stem the problem of pretrial publicity.
 As for moving the trial, he said there’s no place in Minnesota that hasn’t been touched by that publicity.

-Nelson argued that similarities between the encounters are relevant, with Floyd calling out for his mother, claiming he had been shot before, crying and putting what appeared to be pills in his mouth.

-Prosecutor Matthew Frank said the defense was simply looking for a backdoor way to portray Floyd as a bad person, and the only relevant issue in Floyd’s death is how he was treated by police.
+Local defense attorney Mike Brandt said it also could hurt prosecutors’ attempts to portray Floyd as a “gentle giant” whose reaction to the 2020 incident was due to the stress of the encounter, and that Chauvin escalated it.

+Still, it doesn’t necessarily hurt the prosecution because they can point to the different outcomes, said another local attorney, Ryan Pacyga.
+“The prosecution can come back and say, ‘Wait, he didn’t die before.’
+What’s the difference?
+They’re going to point to the knee on the neck,” Pacyga said.

-Floyd, who was Black, was declared dead May 25 after Chauvin, who is white, pressed his knee on Floyd’s neck for about nine minutes while he was handcuffed and pleading that he couldn’t breathe.
-Floyd’s death, captured on a widely seen bystander video, set off weeks of sometimes-violent protests across the country and led to a national reckoning on racial justice.
+Floyd, who was Black, was declared dead May 25 after Chauvin, who is white, pressed his knee on his neck for about nine minutes while he was handcuffed and pleading that he couldn’t breathe.
+Floyd’s death, captured on a widely seen bystander video, set off weeks of sometimes violent protests across the country and led to a national reckoning on racial justice.

-Just two more jurors were needed for the trial.
-The 12 jurors seated through Thursday are evenly split by race, with six white jurors, four Black and two multiracial, according to the court.
-The last two jurors chosen will be alternates.

-Opening statements are March 29 if the jury is complete.
-That process was on track to finish nearly a week early despite news that the city would pay a $27 million settlement to Floyd’s family.
+The woman picked Friday morning — a white woman in her 50s — is between jobs, said she has volunteered with the homeless and wants to work on affordable housing issues.

 Three other former officers face an August trial in Floyd’s death on charges of aiding and abetting second-degree murder and manslaughter.

-Note: This story has been corrected to show the court has not said if the final two jurists chosen will be the alternates.